bgplab/bgplab/policy/7-prepend/index.md

 | **AS65101** ||
 | x2 | 10.0.0.11 | 192.168.101.0/24 |

-Your router has these EBGP neighbors. _netlab_ configures them automatically; if you're using some other lab infrastructure, you'll have to manually configure EBGP neighbors and advertised prefixes.
+Your router has these EBGP neighbors. _netlab_ configures them automatically; if you're using some other lab infrastructure, you'll have to configure EBGP neighbors and advertised prefixes manually.

 | Node | Router ID /<br />Neighbor | Router AS/<br />Neighbor AS | Neighbor IPv4 |
 |------|---------------------------|----------------------------:|--------------:|